joshbegley/nyt-latest/previous.md

 `No one was injured, but the councilman, Ron Gibson, called it “deeply unsettling.”`\
 https://nytimes.com/2026/04/06/us/indianapolis-data-center-shooting.html

-**Falcons' James Pearce Jr. will not attend minicamp following February arrest: Source**\
+**Falcons' James Pearce Jr. will not attend workouts following February arrest: Source**\
 `Pearce’s status with the team has been in limbo since he was arrested following an incident with former girlfriend Rickea Jackson.`\
 https://nytimes.com/athletic/7168049/2026/04/06/falcons-james-pearce-jr-minicamp-arrest/